 - No refund will be given after 30 days from initial course registration for any reason.

-There are no prerequisites required prior to taking the Real Estate Law course.
+There are no prerequisites required prior to taking the California Real Estate Practice course.
 However, the student is advised to contact the California Bureau of Real Estate's Licensing Division to determine whether the student will be eligible to sit for the California Real Estate Exam.
 There are age and other requirements that must be met.